 During this time period, several key English Protestant leaders fled to Geneva, Switzerland, to avoid the persecution in England.
 Among them were Miles Coverdale, John Foxe, Thomas Sampson, and William Whittingham.
 With the support of John Calvin and the Scottish Reformer John Knox, these English Reformers decided to publish an English Bible that was not dependent upon the approval of English royalty.
 Building upon earlier English translations such as those done by William Tyndale and Myles Coverdale, the Geneva Bible was the first English translation in which all of the Old Testament was translated directly from Hebrew manuscripts.
 Much of the translation work was done by William Whittingham, the brother-in-law of John Calvin.

 In 1557 they published an English New Testament.
 A few years later, in 1560, the first edition of the Geneva Bible was published in Geneva, Switzerland, containing both the New and Old Testaments along with significant translation notes.
 This new English Bible was dedicated to Queen Elizabeth I, who had been crowned Queen of England in 1558 after the death of Queen Mary I. Under Queen Elizabeth, the persecution of Protestants stopped, and she began leading England back toward Protestantism.
 This led to later editions of the Geneva Bible being published in England beginning in 1576.
 In all, over 150 editions were published, with the 1644 version being the last.

 Pre-dating the King James Version by 51 years, the Geneva Bible was one of the earliest mass-produced English Bibles commonly available to the public.
-It was the primary English Bible used by 16th-century English Protestant Reformers and was the Bible used by such people as William Shakespeare, John Milton, John Knox, and John Bunyan.
+It was the primary English Bible used by 16th-century English Protestant Reformers.
+William Shakespeare alluded to the Geneva Bible in his plays more than any other version.
+John Milton and John Bunyan also made use of the Geneva Bible.

 Often considered one of the earliest examples of a study Bible, the Geneva Bible contained detailed notes, verse citations that allowed cross-referencing of passages, and also study aids such as book introductions, maps, and woodcut illustrations.
 It was printed in at least three different sizes and was reasonably affordable, costing less than a week’s wages even for the lowest paid workers.